Corey Baker (choreographer)

-Corey Baker is a New Zealand classical and contemporary choreographer, film director and former dancer.
+Corey Baker (born 6 June 1990) is a New Zealand creative director, choreographer, filmmaker and former dancer.

 Early life

 Baker was born in Christchurch, New Zealand, on 6 June 1990.
-He attended a rural primary school in Canterbury.
+He grew up in Hornby and attended Yaldhurst School.
+In his teens he attended Ao Tawhiti school, then known as Unlimited Paenga Tawhiti.

-At age fourteen, he was aspiring to be a musical theatre actor in high school.
-His English teacher, who ran a ballet class in the center of town, saw him tap dancing in the corridor because of his interest and said, “Ballet will help with that.”
+At age fourteen, he was aspiring to be a musical theatre actor.
+His English teacher, who ran a ballet class in central Christchurch, saw him tap dancing in the corridor because of his interest and said, "Ballet will help with that."
 Baker left high school at fifteen to join the International Ballet Academy (IBA) in Christchurch; he danced full time for a year.
 His lead teacher at IBA was Carl Myers.

 Career

-In 2017, Baker became one of three Resident Choreographers at Royal New Zealand Ballet.
+Baker has been Resident Choreographer at the Royal New Zealand Ballet and Associate Artist of the Royal Albert Hall.

 In 2018, Baker created the first professional dance performance in Antarctica, which was filmed for Channel 4 (UK) and aired on Earth Day 2018.